hweidner/check-mk-goodies/README.md

 On such hosts, the docker containers are managed and kept up-to-date by Kubernetes.
 You might consider using the `k8s` local check explained below.

+## k3s_version

+When running [K3s](https://k3s.io/), the lightweight Kubernetes distribution from the [CNCF](https://www.cncf.io/), this script checks if a newer version K3s than the installed version is available upstream.
+It does this by downloading the K3s [channel list](https://update.k3s.io/v1-release/channels) and comparing the latest stable release against the output of `kubectl version`.

+This check should be cached, e.g. for 15 minutes, as it downloads the channel list every time it is executed.
+The status is OK when the versions match and WARN if a newer version of K3s is available.

 ## k8s (Kubernetes)

 The k8s local check script is an alternative approach to